crypto-tools-inc/crypto-tools/README.md

 [Honeypot Detector](https://honeypot.is/) - Honeypot detector simulates a buy and a sell transaction to determine if a token is a honeypot.
 It includes a lot of extra checks to reduce the amount of false results, including a time jump between the buy and sell transaction. `Ethereum` `BSC`

 [DeFi Safety](https://www.defisafety.com/) - Independent Technical Risk Analysis on DeFi Protocols.

+[Tornado Cash](https://tornado.cash/) - A fully decentralized protocol for private transactions on Ethereum.

 ## 👾 NFT